-Let us assume that we only have uniform objects to pack like in our real world problem.
+Lets assume that we only have uniform objects to pack like in our real world problem.
 Therefore, the potential does not change by swapping the identity of two boxes.
-Hence, it is sufficient to consider only one representative configuration $x = (s_1, \ldots, s_n)$ for all its n! permutations where n is the number of boxes and $s_i$ the set of parameters that describe one box.
+Hence, it is sufficient to consider only one representative configuration $x = (s_1, \ldots, s_n)$ for all its n! permutations where n is the number of boxes and s_i the set of parameters that describe one box.

-If we consider the states $s_i, s_j \in \mathbb{R}^6$ of two boxes, then their "distance" cannot be arbitrarily close in a valid packing.
+If we consider the states s_i, s_j of two boxes in a common subspace, then their "distance" cannot be arbitrarily close in a valid packing.
 Therefore, we may assume that each state occupies a certain volume of the configuration space.
-Since we are interested in a maximal packing, i.e., a packing with a high density of states, an optimal solution would be a close packing.
+Since we are interested in a maximal packing, i.e. a packing with a high density of states, an optimal solution would be a close packing.